asadjalbani/datasciencebootcamp2023/week01/day03/lecture03.md

 Feel free to connect with me on these platforms.
 I'm open to discussions, collaborations, and sharing insights related to the topic.
 Let's stay connected and continue our learning journey together!

-Feel free to customize the template further to include other social media platforms or any additional information you'd like to share.

 Happy connecting and networking!